 NOTE: From Wednesday 22nd May, we will be collecting the date of birth for end users of German numbers.
 In-use numbers that have already been activated will not be affected, unless you choose to reassign them.

-A change to Section 112 (external link) of the Telecommunications Act (TKG) in Germany means that operators are required to share end-user details in accordance with the Federal Network Agency.
+A change to Section 112 of the Telecommunications Act (TKG) in Germany means that operators are required to share end-user details in accordance with the Federal Network Agency.
 Included in Section 111 of the TKG is the need for the birth dates of end-users.

-Here are examples of what we are able to accept:
+Here are examples of what is accepted:

 - Meldebescheinigung (A valid Registration Certificate)

 This requirement applies to all German number types however it does not apply to business-registered end users.

 Furthermore, we will not be requesting validation of the date of birth via further documentation proof types.